 It’s no secret – college is very expensive, whether your kid attends a university close to home or in another state.
 According to the College Board, the average cost of tuition at four-year private universities is up to $33,480.
 After room and board, you could possibly spend about $45,000 a year or more.
 Although in-state universities may be cheaper, the expense is still great.

-One of the first things to do after evaluating the net cost of tuition is to consult with your Ascension College Planning financial planner.
+One of the first things to do after evaluating the costs of tuition is to consult with a financial planner.
 They will help you assess your goals, look at your current retirement plan, and provide objective, realistic advice on whether or not your finances can meet your expectations.
 Many families find it easy to consider tapping into retirement savings to fund their children's higher education, but that may not be the best alternative.

 While evaluating your financial standing, you may realize your retirement savings can’t withstand such an expensive hit and you need to look at other options.
 Now is the time to draw your children into the conversation and make decisions as a family.